th-karanveer/smart_heating_system/README.md

    `sqlalchemy.url` in `alembic.ini`

    for example: "postgresql://user:password@localhost/smart_heating"
-   note: make sure the user has permissions for the respective database
+   note: update user and password in the above url and make sure the user has permissions for the respective database

 4. Run Migrations:
    ```base